 And amid the dark clouds of the pandemic, another bright spot appeared along with this pool.
 The family who leant Ledecky their pool has grandchildren that would come over and enthusiastically root for Ledecky and Manuel–in a socially distanced manner–as these two swimming phenoms glided through the water with grace and speed (Wire & Ramsay, 2021).

-Ledecky asserts that she’ll keep the encouragement of those kids in her heart and mind as she’s about to jump into the water at the Tokyo Olympics: “I think I’ll have that cheering of those kids kind of echoing in my ears — something that I want to remember back on when I’m getting on the blocks in Tokyo” (Wire & Ramsay, 2021).
+Ledecky kept the encouragement of those kids in her heart and mind at the Tokyo Olympics: “I think I’ll have that cheering of those kids kind of echoing in my ears — something that I want to remember back on when I’m getting on the blocks in Tokyo” (Wire & Ramsay, 2021).

 Ledecky swimming toward the camera.
 The lens is positioned underneath her, so that she is shown swimming from above.
 The photo is in black and white.